The Connection Between Thyroid Disorders and Fertility

 Can hypothyroidism prevent pregnancy?

-Hypothyroidism can make conception more difficult by disrupting ovulation timing, menstrual cycle regulation, and implantation support.
-Many people still become pregnant with hypothyroidism, but fertility outcomes are more consistent when thyroid signaling is stable and well regulated.
+Hypothyroidism can make conception more difficult by disrupting ovulation timing, menstrual cycle regulation, and the hormonal signals required for implantation.
+Thyroid hormones interact with the brain–ovary axis and help regulate follicle development, luteal phase support, and endometrial preparation.
+Many people still become pregnant with hypothyroidism, but fertility outcomes are more consistent when thyroid signaling is stable at both the hormonal and tissue levels.

 Can thyroid problems cause infertility even if my periods are regular?

 Yes.
-Regular cycles do not guarantee optimal ovulation quality, luteal phase support, or endometrial receptivity.
-Thyroid dysfunction can impair tissue-level hormone signaling and fertility physiology even when cycles appear predictable.
+Regular menstrual cycles do not guarantee optimal ovulation quality, adequate progesterone production, or healthy endometrial receptivity.
+Thyroid dysfunction can impair tissue-level hormone signaling and mitochondrial energy availability within the ovaries and uterus, affecting fertility physiology even when cycles appear predictable on the surface.

 What thyroid level is best for getting pregnant?